 Birth Control/Delay of Menstruation

 Breastfeeding is not a trustworthy form of birth control.
-However, when a woman exclusively breastfeeds, she will almost always have a delay in the return of menstruation.
+However, one of the benefits of breastmilk is that when a woman exclusively breastfeeds, she will almost always have a delay in the return of menstruation.
 I don’t think I got my period until 1 1/2 years after my son was born, and like I said a minute ago, I breastfed/pumped for 8 months.

 Less Chance of Your Child Being Overweight Later in Life